puppetlabs/puppetlabs-rook/README.md

 ## Setup

-Before installing Rook, make sure you have Helm running on your Kubernetes cluster.
-For information about installing Helm, see the [Helm module](https://forge.puppet.com/puppetlabs/helm) and the [Helm documentation](https://docs.helm.sh/).

 To install the rook module, include the `rook` class by adding the following code to the manifest file:

 ```puppet